-The Big Question 79: Why are Christians So Often Cast as the Villains in the Movies Today?
+The Big Question 79: Why Are So Many Movie Villains Christian?

 At the height of the Cold War back in the 1970’s and 80’s, the villains in the movies were always Russian.
 Things have changed today.